 We focus on maximising learning from international policy, practice and research to support public health innovation, developing synergies and enhancing opportunities towards creating globally responsible, outward looking people and organisations across the NHS.

-A major achievement, enabled by the team and currently delivering to, is a Memorandum of Understanding between Wales and the WHO Regional Office for Europe in the areas of health equity, investment for health and wellbeing, sustainable development and prosperity for all.
+A major achievement, enabled by the team, is a Memorandum of Understanding between Wales and the WHO Regional Office for Europe in the areas of health equity, investment for health and wellbeing, sustainable development and prosperity for all.

 Key work streams in the International Health Team portfolio include: